 Prior to the issue of an arrest warrant, law enforcement has conducted an investigation.
 This investigation may include a district attorney’s sworn statements as well as statements by the alleged victim and police officers.
 If their investigation uncovers evidence resulting in a probable cause indicated you committed the crime, the police obtains a formal arrest warrant signed by a judge for your arrest.

 After the arrest warrant has been issued against you, law enforcement officers may then come to your workplace or home to arrest you.
 After being arrested, you’ll be taken to jail and be presented in court in front of a judge.
 If you speak to a judge or the police during this time, additional criminal charges can be filed against you.
-This is why it’s imperative to contact an experienced criminal defense attorney such as Sevens Legal, APC, who can advise you at to what your next step is.
+This is why it’s imperative to contact an experienced criminal defense attorney such as Sevens Legal Criminal Lawyers, who can advise you at to what your next step is.

 To make a lawful arrest, the police or arresting officer must show probable cause for arresting you or have a valid arrest warrant issued by a judge or grand jury.

 - Contains the reason for the probable cause;